Skip to Content

 How I’m doing

-My heart is very heavy; I have thrown myself into my marriage for almost 25 years now, and this is obviously not where I had hoped to be.
+My heart is very heavy; I have thrown myself into my marriage for almost 25 years now, and this is certainly not where I had hoped to be.
 It is also most certainly not the family situation I wanted for my children.

 Some days I am sad, some days I am angry, some days I am confused, some days I am hurt, some days I feel full of grief.